boardsource/docs/build_guides/reviung41.md

 ### There is a recommended mounting direction for the con-through.
 ----
-Conthrough has a <mark>side with a hole </mark> and <mark> a side without a hole </mark> , and <mark> there is a side with a hole closer to the pin and a side farther from the pin.a
+Conthrough has a  side with a hole   and   a side without a hole   , and   there is a side with a hole closer to the pin and a side farther from the pin.a

-When mounting, make sure <mark> **that the two small windows face the same direction , and insert the hole closer to the pin into the ProMicro**
+When mounting, make sure   **that the two small windows face the same direction , and insert the hole closer to the pin into the ProMicro**

 Stick the through through the side of the ProMicro chip and solder it from the other side.